cloudfoundry-community/bosh-vault/CONTRIBUTING.md

 ### Disable Authentication
 For running tests or local development against a stand alone binary it can be useful to disable UAA authentication.
 To do so use the `disable_auth` debug configuration property and set it to `true`.

+### Disable TLS
+Disable TLS f or simplified running of automated integration or load tests against the binary.
+Bosh will not communicate with a config-server that doesn't use TLS.

 ## Troubleshooting Dev Workflow Issues